Jamcdonald120/Titancraft-Above-Wiki/Transportation.md

 ## Horses

-At the stables on the spawn island, and elsewhere in the Above, you can lease a horse to help you move around.
-You will need to give the stablemaster 1 Titanshard as a deposit and a horse will spawn with random colored armor.
+At the High Horse™ stables in the Above, you can lease a horse to help you move around.
+You will need to give the [Stablemasters](/NPCs/Stablemasters) 1 [Titanshard Gem](/Loot#gems) as a deposit and a horse will spawn with random colored armor.
 Horses are bound to the player that got it.

-Once you are finished you can return the horse to any stable and get your deposit back.
+Once you are finished you can return the horse to any High Horse™ stable and get your deposit back.

 Failure to return the horse will result in needing to ring the Bell of Shame before another horse can be leased.